Azure/linux-on-azure-levelup/Module 1/Module1 Lab instructions.md

 Now that the conversion has been deployed successfully, you will need to reboot the system in order to put the changes into effect.
 Reboot is required because the system is now running a Red Hat Enterprise Linux Kernel `kernel-3.10.0-1160.118.1.el7.x86_64`

-reboot
+7. Reboot the system load the new kernel.

-## Verify the system is running on Red Hat Enterprise Linux.
+At the command type "reboot"

-cat /etc/redhat-release
+8. Verify the system is running on Red Hat Enterprise Linux.

-Verify that the necessary Red Hat repositories are enabled.
+At the command type "cat /etc/redhat-release"

+9. Verify that the necessary Red Hat repositories are enabled.
 Also, note that none of the old CentOS repos are available.

-yum repolist
+At the command type "yum repolist"

-Now you can review the logs from the conversion itself.
+10. Now you can review the logs from the conversion itself.

-less /var/log/convert2rhel/convert2rhel.log
+At the command type "less /var/log/convert2rhel/convert2rhel.log"

 Use the down arrow key or page down key to view more of the log.
 To close the log, simply press the "q" key for quit.